 Important Copyright Notice

-All home plans sold through out this publication are protected by copyright.
+All home plans sold through out this medium are protected by copyright.
 Reproduction of these home plans, either in whole or in part, including any form of copying and/or preparation of derivative works thereof, for any reason without prior written permission, is strictly prohibited.
 The purchase of a set of home plans in no way transfers any copyright or other ownership interest in it to the buyer except for a limited license to use that set of home plans for the construction of one, and only one, dwelling unit.
 The purchase of additional sets of that home plan at a reduced price from the original set or as part of a multiple set package does not convey to the buyer a license to construct more than one dwelling.

 Similarly, the purchase of reproducible home plans (vellum) carries the same copyright protection as mentioned above.
 It is generally allowed to make up to a maximum of 12 copies for the construction of a single dwelling only.
 To use any plans more than once, and to avoid any copyright/license infringement, it is necessary to contact the plans designer to receive a release and license for any extended usage.
 Whereas a purchaser of a reproducible is granted a license to make copies, it should be noted that as copyrighted material, making photocopies from blueprints is illegal.

 Copyright and licensing of home plans for construction exists to protect all parties.
 It respects and supports the intellectual property of the original architect or designer.